groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-04-08-add-ellipse-annotation-in-slides/index.md

 url: /2019/04/08/add-ellipse-annotation-in-slides/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Annotation for .NET']
-categories: ['GroupDocs.Annotation for .NET', 'GroupDocs.Annotation Product Family']
+categories: ['GroupDocs.Annotation Product Family']
 ---

 We try our best to provide minimal yet appropriate solutions to our customers.
 Hence, in this month's release of GroupDocs.Annotation for .NET 19.3 you will observe some new "easy-to-implement" features.
 Lets start with ellipse annotation.
 You might be looking for it, we've now added its support for different document formats.